ibm-cloud-docs/vpc/par-about.md

 ## Key capabilities and benefits
 {: #par-feature-capabilities}

-The following key benefits highlight how the Public Address Ranges for VPC service supports scalable, secure, and highly available networks.
+Public address ranges help support scalable, secure, and highly available network architectures.

 Contiguous IP Range
 :   A public address range provides a continuous set of IBM-provided public IPs for scalable and manageable routing and security policies.